ibm-cloud-docs/EventStreams-gen2/getting-started.md

 [FAQs](/docs/EventStreams-gen2?topic=EventStreams-gen2-faqs){: external} details answers to some of the common questions about {{site.data.keyword.messagehub}}.

-If you're experiencing a problem with {{site.data.keyword.messagehub}}, here's a list of the information you need to gather before you open a case [Reporting a problem to the Event Streams team - Standard and Enterprise plans](/docs/EventStreams-gen2?topic=EventStreams-gen2-report_problem_enterprise){: external}.
+If you're experiencing a problem with {{site.data.keyword.messagehub}}, here's a list of the information you need to gather before you open a case [Reporting a problem to the Event Streams team - Enterprise Gen 2 plan](/docs/EventStreams-gen2?topic=EventStreams-gen2-report_problem_enterprise){: external}.